starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 ### formatResponse

 As seen above, the strings returned by Starknet are not automatically parsed, because ABI do not inform when a contract returns a string.
-But there is a way to have an automatic parse of a string :
+But there is a way to have an automatic parse of a string:

-As example, if a contract returns a struct containing a shortString and a longString :
+As an example, if a contract returns a struct containing a shortString and a longString:

 ```typescript
 { name: felt252, description: Array<felt252> }
 ```

-You can automatize the strings parse with :
+You can automate the strings parse with:

 ```typescript
 const formatAnswer = { name: 'string', description: 'string' }